jnoc/telegram-username-checker/README.md

 # Telegram Username Checker

-In order to use this tool you need have up to date versions of python and pip installed first.
-This uses telethon to interact with the telegram api and allows you to check usernames, however you need to obtain an api `id` and `hash` to use this checker.
-On first rn of the program you will first be prompted with a login (telephone) and then code sent to your telegram account.
+In order to run this tool you need have up to date versions of python and pip installed first.
+This uses telethon to interact with the telegram api and allows you to check usernames, however you need to obtain an api `id` and `hash` to be able to call the username checks.
+On first run of the program you will first be prompted with a login (telephone) and then code sent to your telegram account.
 Once logged in a session file is created and you will be able to run the checker.

 ## Installation